jonfelixrico/wisdom-core-v4/docs/specs/enh-1/core-physical-design.md

 Aggregates in the code represents domain or business models.
 We want to follow the **rich domain model** pattern for this.
 Having a rich domain model means that we do our domain operations inside domain classes (aggregates).

-#### First layer -- contains domain-related code only
-The first layer is the foundation of the aggregate object.
-This should be an abstract class and it should contain the necessary fields to represent a business object and the necessary methods which represent business processes.
-The validations required for the business process should also be contained within the methods representing them.

-By domain-related code only, we mean that there shouldn't be any database-specific fields present or anything not related to the domain.
+Aggregate classes in the code are mapped to business models.
+For our implementation, we want to observe the rich domain model pattern.

+The rich domain pattern, in a nutshell, dictates that the base aggregate class should contain only domain-related logic and fields.
+No database-related code should be contained within.

+In this case, we want to extend the base aggregate class to inject in the database-related code.
+For our case, that's the class where we inject database-related code like the event stack and the version tracker/counter.
+More on this later.

+#### The base aggregate
+The base aggregate should contain only code related to the business logic (BL).
+This means that it should contain only fields relevant to the domain, and the methods that it has should be mapped to the business processes for the model.
+In those methods, we're also to implement there any related validation logic that only makes use of BL-related data.

 When implementing it in the code, please make sure to observe the following:
 * Follow the naming format of `{DomainModelName}Aggregate` when naming the class